 Epifluorescence Optical Microscope

 Upright automated microscope with reflected (fluorescence) and transmitted light capability.
-Flexibility for accommodating multiple sample types, including liquid cultures and biofilm.
+Flexibility for accommodating multiple sample types, including liquid cultures and biofilms.

-The ICAL Olympus microscope is equipped with two digital cameras: (1) the DP71 color digital camera with high speed, high resolution (up to 4080 x 3072 pixels) and low light sensitivity to accommodate most applications in transmitted and fluorescence modes and (2) a high resolution, high speed with high sensitivity RETIGA-2000RV black and white digital CCD camera, allowing users to perform difficult live-cell and fluorescence imaging experiments.
+The ICAL Olympus microscope is equipped with two digital cameras: (1) the DP71 color digital camera with high speed, high resolution (up to 4080 × 3072 pixels) and low light sensitivity to accommodate most applications in transmitted and fluorescence modes and (2) a high-resolution, high-speed, and high-sensitivity RETIGA-2000RV black and white digital CCD camera, allowing users to perform difficult live-cell and fluorescence imaging experiments.
 Both cameras deliver superb image quality for a broad range of applications.

-The accompanying Olympus Microsuite™ software allows one to do image enhancement, text and scale bar overlays, combine multi-fluorescence acquisitions into a single image and have a live image output at 13 x 1024 resolution at 15 frames per second to your desktop.
-Time-lapse image acquisition is possible and the cameras are simple to use and focus even in low light situations.
-The Retiga-2000RV FAST 2MP monochrome digital camera pictures can be false colored for presentation and publications.
+The accompanying Olympus Microsuite™ software allows image enhancement, text and scale bar overlays, and permits combining multi-fluorescence acquisitions into a single image and a live image output at a 13 × 1024 resolution at 15 frames per second to your desktop.
+Time-lapse image acquisition is also possible, and the cameras are simple to use and focus even in low-light situations.
+The Retiga-2000RV FAST 2MP monochrome digital camera images can be false colored for presentations and publications.

-Water immersion objectives allow for direct observation of liquid biological samples including biofilm and individual microorganisms.
-Biological and non- biological samples can be imaged with precision UIS2 optics (new from Olympus), offering the highest quantum efficiency and range of transmission from UV to IR available today.
-Olympus UIS2 objectives provide the best S/N ratio by use of a totally new design to curtail autofluorescence from all possible sources – glass material, coating and cementing material.
-Transmitted light Phase Contrast or Nomarski Differential Interference Contrast (DIC) techniques are available.
+Water immersion objective lenses allow for direct observation of liquid biological samples including biofilms and individual microorganisms.
+Biological and non-biological samples can be imaged with the precision UIS2 optics (new from Olympus), offering the highest quantum efficiency and range of transmission (from UV to IR) available today.
+Olympus UIS2 objectives provide the best signal-to-noise ratio via a totally new design to curtail autofluorescence from all possible sources, such as glass materials, coatings and cementing materials.
+Transmitted light phase contrast or Nomarski differential interference contrast (DIC) techniques are available.